learn-co-curriculum/dsc-pandas-eda-lab/README.md

 Use your data munging and visualization skills to conduct an exploratory analysis of the dataset below.
 At minimum, this should include:

-* Loading the data (which is stored in the file train.csv)
+* Loading the data (which is stored in the file `train.csv`)
 * Use built-in python functions to explore measures of centrality and dispersion for at least 3 variables
 * Create *meaningful* subsets of the data using selection operations using `.loc`, `.iloc` or related operations.
 Explain why you used the chosen subsets and do this for 3 possible 2-way splits.
 State how you think the 2 measures of centrality and/or dispersion might be different for each subset of the data.
 Examples of potential splits:
     - Create a 2 new dataframes based on your existing data, where one contains all the properties next to the Charles river, and the other one contains properties that aren't.
-    - Create 2 new datagrames based on a certain split for crime rate.
+    - Create 2 new dataframes based on a certain split for crime rate.
 * Next, use histograms and scatterplots to see whether you observe differences for the subsets of the data.
 Make sure to use subplots so it is easy to compare the relationships.

 # Variable Descriptions